dada325/RL-Algorithms-Paper-to-code/README.md

 | [AlphaZero](https://arxiv.org/abs/1712.01815)                                      | Silver et al      | 2017 |
 | [A Path Towards Autonomous Machine Intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf)|LeCun et al| 2022 |
 | [DreamerV3](https://arxiv.org/pdf/2301.04104.pdf)                                  | Hafner et al      | 2023|

+Please note that this repo is a collection of algorithms I implemented and tested out of my own interest.
+But I think it could be helpful to share it with others and I'm expecting useful discussions on my implementations.
+I found that there are no Implementation for JAX, so I think maybe it is challging to make my own one.
+The repo is presented in a way more like a tutorial and maybe the code is not that clean as I might refactor the code a couple of times.

+# Implementation

+##